 The future Internet of Things (IoT) will consist of a large number of wireless devices and sensors with profound implications for the economy and society.
 The Drexel Wireless Systems Lab (DWSL) is focused on developing new experimental wireless transceivers and sensors for future IoT networks.
 These systems require a wide variety of protocols (wireless local area networks, radio frequency identification, Zigbee, Low-power wide area networks, real-time localization systems, etc.) which can be implemented using flexible software defined radios (SDR) in DWSL.
-Target applications include: applications of radio frequency identification (RFID), wearable transceivers for biomedical sensing, smart grid and smart city infrastructure, effective omni-channel retailing, real-time localization, collaborative intelligent radio networks.
+Target applications include: applications of radio frequency identification, real-time localization, collaborative intelligent radio networks.